United States : Safety by City

 Tucson, unfortunately, can't be considered a safe city.
-It's not as dangerous as many others, but it definitely requires a special amount of awareness and caution.
+It's not as dangerous as many others, but it requires a special amount of awareness and caution.

 TRANSPORT & TAXIS RISK : LOW

-Although reliable, taxis and other means of transportation are only somewhat safe to use in Tucson, apart from pickpockets and petty thieves in buses, trains and stations that may try to steal from you while it's crowded.
+Although reliable, taxis and other means of transportation are only somewhat safe to use in Tucson, apart from pickpockets and petty thieves in buses, trains, and stations that may try to steal from you while it's crowded.

 PICKPOCKETS RISK : MEDIUM

 Tucson has one of the highest rates of vehicle theft in the USA.
-Bag snatchers aren't a rare site either.
+Bag snatchers aren't a rare sight either.
 Be very careful when on the streets of Tucson and leave all your valuables at home.